The Florida State University Orchestras have enjoyed a long and illustrious history

 UNIVERSITY PHILHARMONIA (MUN2210-0001; MUN4213-0001)

 The University Philharmonia is comprised exclusively of undergraduate students.
 All freshman and sophomore string players are required to play in the Philharmonia before being eligible to audition for the USO.
-The Philharmonia rehearses Tuesday and Thursdays from 4:10-6:30 p.m. and gives four concerts per season.
+The Philharmonia rehearses Mondays and Wednesdays from 4:00-6:30 p.m. and gives four concerts per season.
 The Philharmonia accompanies faculty soloists and the winner of the Young Artist Competition.

 SINFONIA (MUN2210-0002; MUN4213-0003; MUN5215-0002)

 The Campus Orchestra offers non-major string players from throughout our campus the opportunity to play in a string ensemble.
 The Campus Orchestra rehearses on Tuesday evenings from 7:00-9:00 p.m. and gives one concert per semester.
 There is no audition for membership.
 Note: Campus Orchestra does not qualify for major ensemble credit for music majors.